In this guide we will cover how to get setup to query your Athena Database and how to write some simple queries to see that it is working.

 All you have to do is email [email protected] or open up a ticket through our intercom chat widget and provide your Beamable CID.

 In order to access the Athena Database you will need 3 key pieces of information.
 The following can only be provided to you from the Beamable team and we are eager to get you setup!
-NOTE: You must have a PRO Support contract to get access to custom analytics queries.
+NOTE: You must have a REPORT tier subscription to get access to custom analytics queries.
 You can find out more at https://beamable.com/pricing.
 We will then provide you with the following:

 - AWS Access Key ID